apecloud/kubeblocks/docs/developer_docs/integration/backup-and-restore.md

 For example, if you back up via Percona Xtrabackup, you need to fill in scripts in `backupCommands` and `restoreCommands`.

 ## Step 4.
-Restore data from backups.
+Back up and restore a cluster.

 With everything ready, try to back up a cluster and restore data to a new cluster.